zooxo/SW15S/README.md

 ____________________

-RACK offers a small (4x8 cells) spreadsheet application where every cell refers to the user programs named A1 to D8 (ie editable with MED).
+RACK offers a small (4x8 cells) spreadsheet application where every cell refers to the user programs named A1 to D8 (i.e. editable with MED).
 In addition to the program every cell can hold a (7 character) text which is displayed (even if a cell hosts a program).

 Keys:
   g         Quit